-On June 29, 2022, the Company entered into an unsecured loan agreement with Kings Chapel International Ltd. ("Kings Chapel") for an amount of GBP500,000 or approximately \$781,000 ("Kings Chapel Loan 1").
-The purpose of the Kings

-Chapel Loan 1 was to fund the Company's investment in Mkango Resources Limited ("Mkango").
+On February 28, 2023, the Company entered into an unsecured loan agreement with Kings Chapel for an amount of \$475,000 ("Kings Chapel Loan 1").
+The purpose of the Kings Chapel Loan 1 was to fund the Company's investment in MagIron LLC ("MagIron").
 Kings Chapel is associated with the Company's CEO, Julian Treger.
-The Kings Chapel Loan bears interest of 5% per year compounded annually and shall be due and payable on the maturity date, June 29, 2024.
-50% of the loan principal was repaid on January 11, 2023, and the remaining 50% was repaid on February 2, 2023.
-GBP14,110 in accrued interest remains outstanding as of June 30, 2023.
+The Kings Chapel Loan 1 bears interest of 5% per year compounded annually and shall be due and payable on the maturity date, March 1, 2025.

-On September 6, 2022, the Company entered into a second unsecured loan agreement with Kings Chapel for an amount of GBP250,000 or approximately \$378,000 ("Kings Chapel Loan 2").
-The purpose of the Kings Chapel Loan 2 was to partly fund the Company's further investment in Mkango.
-50% of the loan principal was repaid on January 11, 2023, and the remaining 50% was repaid on February 2, 2023.
-GBP4,692 in accrued interest remains outstanding as of June 30, 2023.
+On May 3, 2023, the Company entered into a second unsecured loan agreement with Kings Chapel for an amount of US\$1,500,000 ("Kings Chapel Loan 2").
+The purpose of the Kings Chapel Loan 2 was to fund the Company's investment in Ceibo Inc. The Kings Chapel Loan 2 bears interest of 10% per year compounded annually and shall be due and payable on the earlier of (i) the date on which the Company has received gross proceeds of at least \$3.2 million and (ii) May 3, 2025.

-On November 23, 2022, the Company entered into a third unsecured loan agreement with Kings Chapel for an amount of \$300,000 ("Kings Chapel Loan 3").
-The purpose of the Kings Chapel Loan 3 was to fund the Company's investment in International Zeolite Corp.
-100% of the loan principal was repaid on February 1, 2023, and \$4,027 in accrued interest remains outstanding as of June 30, 2023.
+On June 15, 2023, the Company entered into a third unsecured loan agreement with Kings Chapel for an amount of US\$120,000 ("Kings Chapel Loan 3" and, collectively with the Kings Chapel Loan and Kings Chapel Loan 2, the "Kings Chapel Loans").
+The purpose of the Kings Chapel Loan 3 was to fund the Company's additional investment in MagIron.
+The Kings Chapel Loan 3 bears interest of 10% per year compounded annually and shall be due and payable on the earlier of (i) the date on which the Company has completed one or more equity financing transactions pursuant to which it receives gross proceeds of at least \$3.5 million, and (ii) June 14, 2025.